Drogue-Systems/Drogue-Docs/pages/drogue/drogue_about.md

-This documentation is a static site generated using Jekyll and the [documentation theme](https://idratherbewriting.com/documentation-theme-jekyll/index.html) made by its auther; Tom Johnson.
+This documentation is a static site generated using Jekyll and the [documentation theme](https://idratherbewriting.com/documentation-theme-jekyll/index.html) made by its author; Tom Johnson.

 {% include links.html %}